Nicholls State University

 Mrs. Sherry Rodrigue

-Title: Department Head, Instructor of Computer Information Systems
+Title: Department Head, Senior Instructor of Computer Information Systems

 Department: Business Administration & Computer Information Systems